 A dry mouth is actually the most common cause of uvulitis and results from persistent irritation.
 This happens if you didn’t drink any liquid for a long time.
 Drinking very hot fluids may also hurt your uvula.
 Uvulitis may also happen if your body is dehydrated.

 Smoking can cause a dry throat, which can cause uvulitis.
 Another reason why a uvula may swell after alcohol is due to dehydration.

 Can snoring cause a swollen uvula?
 Snoring can be a result of a swollen uvula.
 Uvula swollen from snoring is possible in many cases.
 If your snoring causes heavy vibrations that irritate your uvula and makes its enlarged.

 Signs and Symptoms of Swollen Uvula

 As like other diseases, enlarged uvula has some unique signs and symptoms.
+A swollen uvula may cause a variety of symptoms based upon the inflammation at and around the uvula.
 The signs and symptoms of swollen uvula may include,

 - Uvula enlarged or puffy in size.